Coverbase

 How do you reassess after onboarding?

+96% use fixed calendar cycles; only 36% use continuous monitoring.
 Almost everyone still relies on calendar-based reviews.
 Only a third have continuous monitoring, and even then it's usually layered on top of the annual cycle, not replacing it.

 Example chart